-BSH20A ‘Stories’ is a mixed-use residential tower in post-industrial Amsterdam Buiksloterham with 35 housing and commercial units and an on-ground parking garage.
-It is located in a former industrial harbor area that has become part of an ambitious plan of the Municipality of Amsterdam, requesting new buildings to contribute to a circular form of urban development.
-It occupies an exposed lot marking the intersection of a main street and a former industrial harbor basin.
-Stories is the result of a municipal selection process for an ensemble of six collective self-build projects and the subsequent, close collaboration between the owners association of future residents, architect, and contractor.
+The building is a mixed-use residential tower in post-industrial Amsterdam Buiksloterham with 35 housing and commercial units and an on-ground parking garage.
+Located in a former industrial harbor area, it occupies an exposed lot marking the intersection of a main street and a former industrial harbor basin.
+Stories is the result of close collaboration between its future residents, architect, contractor, and advisors.

 In its current configuration, Stories contains 29 apartments ranging from 43–185 m2 size, many combined with working spaces facilitating living/ working combinations, forming ten different apartment types and consisting of single and double-height units.
 Ceiling height is 2,87 m respectively 6,12 m.

 Yet Stories does not only provide private space but addresses collective urban living.
-An enveloping steel structure contains extensive outdoor spaces in the form of private balconies and winter gardens, a communal roof for urban farming that is connected to a shared, multifunctional indoor space, and 57 double-height vegetation units.
+An enveloping steel structure contains extensive outdoor spaces in the form of private balconies and winter gardens which are simultaneously architectural shading elements, a communal roof for urban farming that is connected to a shared, multifunctional indoor space, and 57 double-height vegetation units.
 The larger ones of these are niches for trees, bushes, grasses, and related animal life.
 They act as privacy screens between individual units, operate as infrastructure providing a healthy environment and microclimate, enrich the local urban biodiversity, and add seasonal, soft and sensual expression to the building.
 Stories provides habitat for an expanded collective of humans and non-humans.